SchrodingerZhu/area-exam-survey/writing/main.typ

   caption: [Koka benchmark data updated with drop-guided reuse analysis from @frame-limited.
 The benchmark was run on AMD Ryzen 5950X.]
 ) <koka-benchmark2>

 There are some other optimization techiniques involved in the benchmark.
 TRMC stands for "tail recursion modulo calculus", which provides Koka the capability to transform recursive functions in certain forms into tail recursion.
 FBIP stands for "functional but inplace", which is a new program paradigm proposed in @perceus.
 This paradigm encourages programmers to write functional programs in ways that are friendly to reuse analysis.
-For instance, updating and walking red-black trees can be implemented with zippers, which "linearly" hold the status of traversal and exposes more opportunities for inplace updates.
+For instance, updating and walking red-black trees can be implemented with zippers, which "linearly" hold the status of traversal and expose more opportunities for inplace updates.

 The key takeaway for these benchmark results is that reuse analysis empowers functional languages with competitive performance to imperative programming by implicitly allowing inplace updates.
 Such technique largely improves the performance under workloads that are conventionally considered hard for functional languages such as data structure maintainence.